homier/appetizer/README.md

 ## Features
 * Declarative approach to define your application
-* Consistent logging for each service, by injecting `zerolog.Logger` instance on service initialization
+* Consistent logging for each service, by injecting [zerolog.Logger](https://github.com/rs/zerolog) instance on service initialization
-* Awaiting service dependencies before run (in progress)
 * Any service could be configured as restartable thanks to awesome [cenkalti/backoff](https://github.com/cenkalti/backoff) library.
 * Integrated pprof (coming soon)